A brief introduction to lambda calculus⌗

 |x||Variable||Representing some value|

 |(λx.
 M)||Abstraction||Defining a function, M is also an expression of lambda calculus|

 |(M N)||Application||Calling a function, M and N are expressions of lambda calculus|

 In lambda calculus, we can say “applying/calling/invoking a function” interchangeably.

-In the functional programming field, the famous Y-combinator is expressed in lambda calculus like
+In terms of the functional programming field, Y-combinator is expressed on the lambda calculus format:

-First, we take a look on the outer side.
-It’s actullay accepting an argument
+First, let’s have a look at the outer side.
+It’s actually accepting an argument

-If you have Lisp experience, you may be familiar with something like
+If you have some experience of Lisp-family languages, you may be familiar with something like

 (f a), it means that we are calling a function